โ‰ก Contents

 Build DAGs graphically and evaluate them causally: which variables must be controlled (confounders), which must not (colliders), which increase precision?
 Derive testable implications (d-separation) directly.

-Simulation & Code: Quantify relationships, simulate data from the DAG, and copy generated brms and glmmTMB analysis code directly.
-Exactly following McElreath.
+Simulation & Code: Quantify relationships (including effect heterogeneity via moderator W), simulate data from the DAG, and copy generated brms and glmmTMB code directly.
+Automatic detection of instrumental variables (multiple IVs supported) and Front Door Criterion (serial & parallel mediation, Pearl-consistent).

 Data Creator